Algolzw/daclip-uir/README.md

 ### Gradio
 Here we provide an [app.py](https://github.com/Algolzw/daclip-uir/tree/main/universal-image-restoration/config/daclip-sde/app.py) file for testing your own images.
 Before that, you need to download the pretrained weights ([DA-CLIP](https://drive.google.com/file/d/1A6u4CaVrcpcZckGUNzEXqMF8x_JXsZdX/view?usp=sharing) and [UIR](https://drive.google.com/file/d/1eXsyrmAbWOvhIY4Wbt5v4IxaggA5aZMG/view?usp=sharing)) and modify the model path in `options/test.yml`.
 Then by simply running `python app.py`, you can open `http://localhost:7860` to test the model.
 (We also provide several images with different degradations in the `images` dir).
 We also provide more examples from our test dataset in the [google drive](https://drive.google.com/file/d/1C1nmP5kJXzxrULxTMVWF5P30qezqP6kn/view?usp=sharing).

+**The same steps can be used for image restoration in the wild ([wild-ir](https://github.com/Algolzw/daclip-uir/tree/main/universal-image-restoration/config/wild-ir)).**

 ### Results